-Carcinogenesis and Cancer Genetics: Studies on the genetics and other causes of cancer as well as mechanisms relevant to metastasis (Abstracts on therapeutics and clinical trials in skin cancer should be submitted to Translational Studies or Clinical Research – Therapeutic Research).
+Carcinogenesis and Cancer Genetics: Studies on the genetics and other causes of cancer as well as mechanisms relevant to metastasis (Abstracts on therapeutics and clinical trials in skin cancer should be submitted to Translational Studies or Clinical Research – Interventional Research).

 Cell-Cell Interactions in the Skin: Studies on cell-cell interactions between specific skin cell types (including but not limited to keratinocytes, nerves (neuro-cutaneous biology), melanocytes, fibroblasts, adipocytes, immune cells and progenitors) in the skin and their local cellular and extracellular environments that affect skin inflammation, sensation (e.g., itch and pain), signaling, adhesion, migration, development and homeostasis.

-Clinical Research – Epidemiology and Observational Research: Non-interventional studies of populations or patient cohorts that evaluate, but are not limited to, the natural history of disease, disease burden, co-morbidities, health-related quality of life, and patient outcomes research.
+Clinical Research – Epidemiology and Observational Research: Non-interventional studies of populations or patient cohorts that evaluate, but are not limited to, the natural history of disease, disease burden, co-morbidities, health-related quality of life, and patient-reported outcomes research.

 Clinical Research – Sociobehavioral and Health Services Research: Sociobehavioral studies may include, but are not limited to, studies of patient and/or provider behaviors and attitudes towards diseases, treatments, diagnostic and screening tests, and health care delivery.
 Health services research studies may include, but are not limited to, studies of access, use, delivery, quality, and cost-effectiveness of dermatologic care.